FREE Shipping on orders over $899

 8. Improved sexual and reproductive health

-Ashwagandha has traditionally been used as an aphrodisiac and to improve sexual and reproductive health.
+Ashwagandha has been traditionally used as an aphrodisiac and to improve sexual and reproductive health.
 Modern studies have confirmed these benefits, showing that ashwagandha can increase testosterone levels in men and improve fertility.

 9. Support for heart health